magenta-aps/alfresco-danish/README.md

 1. clone this repository
 2. mvn clean install

-After completing these steps you will find the jar files containing the translation in the target folders of each submodule and in your local maven repository.
+After completing these steps you will find the amps files containing the translation in the target folders of each submodule and in your local maven repository.